h1data/M4L-ioRouting-js/README.md

 - Initial Enable -> false

 #### Miscellaneous
 - This script use unofficial attributes for live.menu.
+The author does not own any responsibilities for using the script.
+- Undoing a series of changes for MIDI input type or channel may cause extra revert for pulldown lists. (issue #1)